 The following example will produce bad code when you switch on uncertain optimizations:

-On the other hand, you can use the uncertain optimizations if you access global/local variables or parameters through pointers, and only access them through this pointergif.
+On the other hand, you can use the uncertain optimizations if you access global/local variables or parameters through pointers, and only access them through this pointer.

 For example: